Taym95/Realtime-Chat/README.md

 # React realtime Chat

-I built this example with [supernova23](https://github.com/supernova23) because We was struggling on how to integrate [socket.io-client](https://github.com/socketio/socket.io-client) with React application Using [Redux-saga](https://github.com/redux-saga/redux-saga) [Channels](https://redux-saga.github.io/redux-saga/docs/advanced/Channels.html)
+I built this example with [supernova23](https://github.com/supernova23) because we were struggling on how to integrate [socket.io-client](https://github.com/socketio/socket.io-client) with React/Redux application Using [Redux-saga](https://github.com/redux-saga/redux-saga) [Channels](https://redux-saga.github.io/redux-saga/docs/advanced/Channels.html)

 This example use :
   * redux